python-lapidary/lapidary-render/docs/json-schema.md

     =>

-        class $name(BaseModel):
+        class Model(BaseModel):
           name: string

-1. In case of empty schema, it's impossible to say anything about it's possible contents.
+1. In case of default object schema, it's impossible to say anything about its fields.

     It could be mapped as `dict` but then adding a property would cause an incompatible change in the python code.
 Instead, it can be translated to empty model class with `extra = 'allow'`

-        {}
+        type: object

     =>

-        class $name(BaseModel):
+        class Model(BaseModel):
             model_config = pydantic.ConfigDict(
                 extra='allow'
             )